devmaster-team/website/web/content/sections/3-About.en.md

     imageFileName: "about/2.jpg",
     header: "2011-2019",
     subheader: "Gaining experience, search for contacts",
     content: "Main organization division was born.
 One company, few freelancers cooperating with each other, one purpose.
 To get experience on the market.
 To understand needs of the market.
-	We tried to develop our own products and we failed."
-	We tried to stay in business and we success.
+We tried to develop our own products and we failed.
+We tried to stay in business and we success."
   },
   {
     imageFileName: "about/3.jpg",